COMMUNITY HALL UPDATE

 ST. PETER’S COMMUNITY HALL

-Our Hall in Bedford Street is available for hire for small parties, meetings, groups, etc. For full details and to check availability, please phone the Parish Office any weekday morning (2048 3394).
+Our Hall in Bedford Street is available for hire for small parties, meetings, groups, etc. For full details and to check availability, please phone the Parish Office (2048 3394).

 MARRIAGE PREPARATION IN THE ARCHDIOCESE OF CARDIFF